 Depending on your personality and how well you deal with feeling isolated inside small, closed spaces, it’s also possible that you could feel even more anxious or restless during a float session.
 If you find it hard to stay in small spaces without feeling tense, like crowded subways or packed cars, you may not like how floating feels.

-- Floating research suggests it could help benefit those with muscular pains, anxiety, trouble concentrating, depression, trouble sleeping, burnout, addictions and fatigue.
+- Floating research suggests that sensory deprivation tank benefits include helping those with muscular pains, anxiety, trouble concentrating, depression, trouble sleeping, burnout, addictions and fatigue.

-- Sensory deprivation tanks work by reducing all sources of incoming stimuli, helping floaters reduce stress, enter a deep state of relaxation and calm the nervous system.
+- Sessions work by reducing all sources of incoming stimuli, helping floaters reduce stress, enter a deep state of relaxation and calm the nervous system.
 This helps increase immune function and regulates output of stress hormones like cortisol.

-- Floating is very unlikely to cause negative side effects, however, if you feel anxious in enclosed, dark areas, it may not be for you.
+- Sensory deprivation tank experiences are very unlikely to cause negative side effects, but if you feel anxious in enclosed, dark areas, it may not be for you.

 Get FREE Access!